webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Page URL(s)

-One or more URLs of the page to crawl.
+One or more URLs of the pages to crawl, visible when using a crawl scope of _Single Page_ or _List of Pages_.
+URLs will be crawled in the order that they are specified.

 URLs must follow [valid URL syntax](https://www.w3.org/Addressing/URL/url-spec.html).
 For example, if you're crawling a page that can be accessed on the public internet, your URL should start with `http://` or `https://`.

 See [List Of Pages](#list-of-pages) for additional info when providing a list of URLs.